 George Mason University Cross Campus Connector Design-Build.
 Fairfax, Virginia.

-Whitman, Requardt and Associates, LLP (WRA) was a subconsultant retained for the design and construction management of the 0.25 miles of Route 123 roadway improvements, including the bridge over Campus Drive, and a new signalized intersection with Braddock Road.
-In addition to bridge roadway design, geotechnical and traffic engineering, WRA provided Quality Assurance Management for the portion of the project located within VDOT right-of-way, providing the Quality Assurance Manager (QAM) and the full time Senior QA Inspector assuring quality to full VDOT Design-Build specifications.
+WRA was a subconsultant retained for the design and construction management of the 0.25 miles of Route 123 roadway improvements, including the bridge over Campus Drive, and a new signalized intersection with Braddock Road.
+In addition to bridge roadway design, geotechnical and traffic engineering, WRA provided Quality Assurance Management for the portion of the project located within VDOT right-of-way, providing the Quality Assurance Manager (QAM) and the full time Senior QA Inspector assuring quality to full VDOT design-build specifications.
 Project features included a four-lane traffic detour of Ox Road, twin single span concrete beam bridges with architectural features and a shared use path, MSE retaining walls, utility relocation, and full signalized intersection construction.

 The existing four-lane divided roadway approaches to the bridge over Campus Drive were reconstructed for 0.25 miles including a Shared-Use Path, storm drainage modifications and installation of traffic control devices.